 All seventh and eighth graders take Arts, English, a Modern or Classical Language, Math, Science, and Social Studies.
 Students attend classes on a modified block schedule, with all classes meeting on Mondays, Thursdays, and Fridays.
 On Tuesdays and Wednesdays, three classes meet for a period that is twice as long.
 Students go to PE class each day except Friday.
 The PE period falls at the end of the day and incorporates the athletics program, including practices and most games.
 (See the section on Sports for more information.)

-Reading, critical thinking, writing, and study skills are reinforced throughout the Social Studies curriculum.
+Reading, critical thinking, historical writing, and study skills are reinforced throughout the Social Studies curriculum.
 Study of the Ancient World reinforces students' familiarity with geography, and students discuss and debate current events after reading newspaper articles.
-All students also complete an independent research project each year.
-Instead of reporting on a topic as 5th and 6th graders do, 7th and 8th graders work to write and prove a thesis statement using the evidence they collect from primary and secondary sources.
+All students also complete an independent Research Project each year.
+Instead of just reporting on a topic, 7th and 8th graders work to write and prove a thesis statement using the evidence they collect from primary and secondary sources.
 For the first time, citations are required in addition to the more familiar bibliography.

 In both years there is a particular emphasis on writing, both analytical and creative.
 Students learn to plan, draft, and revise paragraphs, essays, and imaginative pieces.
-When appropriate, efforts are made to establish interdisciplinary connections with other disciplines in lessons, units, or assignments.
+They develop grammatical understanding in relation to their writing, and their vocabulary grows with respect to their reading.
+Efforts are also made to establish interdisciplinary connections with other subject areas in lessons, units, and/or assignments.

 Seventh graders take a series of courses in Studio Art, Choral and Instrumental Music, and Quakerism and the Arts.
 Eighth graders may choose among Arts courses in Studio Art, Choral or Instrumental Music, or Drama.
 Eighth graders choose one semester of an arts class, and they are offered the opportunity to take advanced courses in some areas, depending on their schedule and on enrollment balances.
 Seventh and eighth graders may also participate in extra-curricular arts activities.
 For more information, see the section on Visual and Performing Arts.